MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyEndpoint/methods/partyendpoint_getuniqueidentifier.md

 ## Remarks

 This identifier is unique within the endpoint's network and is consistent across all endpoints in a network.
 It is intended to be used as a compact option for titles to refer to specific endpoints in [PartyLocalEndpoint::SendMessage()](../../PartyLocalEndpoint/methods/partylocalendpoint_sendmessage.md) data buffers without much bandwidth overhead or the need to manually negotiate identifiers.
-This identifier is not unique across networks. <br /><br /> This does not solve the "A talks to B about C before B sees C join" problem.
-See PartyManager::SynchronizeMessagesBetweenEndpoints() as a solution for this problem.   <br /><br /> For local endpoints, this method will fail until the unique identifier is assigned by the transparent cloud relay.
-The unique identifier will be assigned when the [PartyEndpointCreatedStateChange](../../../structs/partyendpointcreatedstatechange.md) for this endpoint is provided via [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md).
-For remote endpoints, this method will always succeed.
+This identifier is not unique across networks. <br /><br /> For local endpoints, this method will fail until the [PartyEndpointCreatedStateChange](../../../structs/partyendpointcreatedstatechange.md) has been provided by [PartyManager::StartProcessingStateChanges()](../../PartyManager/methods/partymanager_startprocessingstatechanges.md).
+For remote endpoints, this method will always succeed.   <br /><br /> All devices in a network will agree on a given endpoint's unique identifier, but different devices may not see the same endpoints at a given moment.
+For example, it's possible for endpoint A to send a message to endpoint B that references a newly-created endpoint C's unique identifier, but that message between A and B may arrive before the PartyEndpointCreatedStateChange for endpoint C is generated on endpoint B's device.

 ## Requirements